 About Americares

 Americares saves lives and builds healthier futures for people in crisis in the United States and around the world.
-Since it was established in 1979, Americares has distributed more than $17 billion in humanitarian aid to 164 countries.
+Since it was established 45 years ago, Americares has provided over $23 billion in aid to 164 countries, including the United States.

 We deliver medical aid and support ongoing health programs, such as bringing nutritional supplements to hungry children or providing crucial aid to fight deadly cholera.
-In the United States, we supply aid to more than 1,000 clinics serving the uninsured or underinsured and operate four free clinics in Connecticut.
+In the United States, we support nearly 1,000 clinics serving the uninsured or underinsured and operate four free clinics in Connecticut.
 During emergencies, our teams are among the first to respond with medicines and medical assistance.
 After major disasters, Americares stays to help rebuild communities and restore health services.

 We are privately funded through the generosity of financial donors, and also receive vital in-kind support from pharmaceutical and health care companies.